-Eligibility for Stripping The Pricing Supplement for an issue of Medium-Term Notes will indicate whether those Notes may be separated, or " stripped ," into separate interest and principal components.
-Because a Discount Note generally does not have a discrete interest component, it may not be "stripped."
-Tax Status The Notes are not exempt under U.S. federal law from U.S. federal, state, or local income taxation.
-Non-U.S. Owners generally will be subject to U.S. federal income and withholding tax unless they establish an exemption.
-See "Material U.S. Federal Income Tax Considerations."
-Form of Notes The Notes may be issued in the following forms: Book-Entry.
+The Notes may be issued in the following forms:

+- Book-Entry.
 The Notes will generally be issued, held, and transferable through the book-entry system of the U.S. Federal Reserve Banks (the "Fed System").
-Some Notes may be issued, held, and transferable through the book-entry system (the "DTC System") of The Depository Trust Company ("DTC") or its successor, the book-entry system of Euroclear Bank SA/NV ("Euroclear Bank"), as operator of the Euroclear system ("Euroclear") or its successor, the book-entry system of Clearstream Banking S.A. ("Clearstream") or its successor, or any other designated clearing system specified in the applicable Pricing Supplement.
-Certificated.
+Some Notes may be issued, held, and transferable through the book-entry system (the "DTC System") of The Depository Trust Company ("DTC") or its successor, the book-entry system of Euroclear Bank SA/NV ("Euroclear Bank"), as operator of the Euroclear system ("Euroclear") or its successor, the book-entry system of Clearstream Banking S.A. ("Clearstream") or its successor, or any other designated clearing system specified in the applicable Pricing Supplement. - Certificated.
 We may issue Medium-Term Notes in certificated form, which will be transferable at our principal office or as specified in the applicable Pricing Supplement.

+Holders.....

-Holders As an investor in and beneficial owner of the Notes, you are not necessarily the registered Holder (as defined below) of those Notes.
+As an investor in and beneficial owner of the Notes, you are not necessarily the registered Holder (as defined below) of those Notes.
 You ordinarily must hold your Notes through one or more financial intermediaries, such as a bank, brokerage firm, or securities clearing organization.
 You may exercise your rights as an owner of the Notes only through the Holder of your Notes, and we may treat the Holder as the absolute owner of your Notes.
-The term "Holder" means: for Notes held through the Fed System, any entity that appears on the records of a Federal Reserve Bank as a holder of that Note; for Notes held through the DTC System, DTC or its nominee; for Notes held through the Euroclear system or the Clearstream system, the common depositary or a nominee of the common depositary as specified in applicable Pricing Supplement; and
+The term "Holder" means:

+- for Notes held through the Fed System, any entity that appears on the records of a Federal Reserve Bank as a holder of that Note: - for Notes held through the DTC System, DTC or its nominee; - for Notes held through the Euroclear system or the Clearstream system, the common depositary or a nominee of the common depositary as specified in applicable Pricing Supplement; and for a Note held in certificated form, the entity or individual whose name appears in our records as the registered holder of that Note.